hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_the_filesystem.md

 ****
 **Exercise**

-* Open 'awesome.txt' and on a new line add the following `echo "This is my first file written in nano"`, and save the file.
+* Open 'awesome.txt' and on a new line add the following `echo "This is my first file written in vim"`, and save the file.

 ****